3 men arrested in South Africa for stealing large crocodile

-CAPE TOWN, South Africa (AP) — Three men have been arrested in South Africa for stealing a 2.5-meter (8-feet) long Nile crocodile worth about $1,300 from a farm in the North West province, police said Monday.
+CAPE TOWN, South Africa (AP) — Three men have been arrested in South Africa for stealing an 8-foot-long Nile crocodile worth about $1,300 from a farm in the North West province, police said Monday.

 The men, who are all aged between 20 and 35, are believed to have used a pick-up truck to take the animal from a crocodile farm in the Hartbeesfontein area about 200 kilometers (124 miles) west of Johannesburg.